 In January 2019, Springfield Township adopted a Renewable Energy Resolution committing to a clean energy transition goal for electricity by 2035 and for all municipal transportation and building heat to operate on clean energy by 2050.
 The effort to achieve the goal of clean transportation by 2050 involves a continuing conscious emphasis on energy usage and efficiency, not only with municipal sources of carbon emissions, but also among the larger community.
-This section of the Township's Energy Transition Plan discusses and provides recommendations for a transitioning of the municipal fleet, currently energized by fossil fuels, to vehicles and equipment that obtains renewable energy from the electric grid.
+This section of the Township's Energy Transition Plan discusses and provides recommendations for a transitioning of the municipal fleet, currently energized by fossil fuels, to vehicles and equipment that obtain renewable energy from the electric grid.

 The greatest effect in reducing carbon emissions from municipal sources lies in electrifying all currently fossil fuel-fired vehicles and equipment owned and operated by the township.
 The benefits of electric vehicles are wide-ranging and well-documented.
-An electric car is a car which is propelled by one or more electric motors, using energy stored in rechargeable batteries.
+Generally, an electric vehicle (EV) is propelled by one or more electric motors, using energy stored in rechargeable batteries.
 These vehicles can have significantly lower fuel costs and total costs of ownership compared with gasoline-powered vehicles.
 Importantly, they are one of the most promising ways of reducing carbon emissions from the transportation sector, which is the largest contributor to U.S. greenhouse gas emissions.

-The municipal fleet of Springfield Township in Montgomery County includes a variety of fossil fuel-powered vehicles and equipment, from police patrol cars to garbage trucks to lawn mowers.
-Based on fuel usage in 2019, the township fleet emitted nearly 600 metric tons CO2 equivalent (MTeCO2).
+The municipal fleet of Springfield Township in Montgomery County includes a variety of fossil fuelpowered vehicles and equipment, from police patrol cars to garbage trucks to lawn mowers.
+Based on fuel usage in 2019, the township fleet emitted nearly 600 metric tons $CO_2$ equivalent (MTeCO2).
 Mobile sources comprised the largest combined municipal source, approximating over 60% of total emissions.
-The path toward ZERO municipal mobile emissions in Springfield Township has been initiated with the replacement of police patrol cars with hybrid (gas/electric) vehicles, followed by retirement of these hybrid cars as administrative vehicles.
-These hybrid vehicles, in addition to all vehicles and equipment utilized by Public Works with the exception of refuse, will be replaced by all-electric vehicles starting in 2040.
-This is a non-binding, staggered approach that can be altered as needed by the township.
+The path toward ZERO municipal mobile emissions in Springfield Township has been initiated with the replacement of police patrol cars with hybrid (gas/electric) vehicles, which will be followed by retirement of these same hybrid cars for use as administrative vehicles.
+These hybrid vehicles, in addition to all vehicles and equipment utilized by Public Works with the exception of refuse, will be replaced by all-electric vehicles upon achieving the municipal goal of clean electricity in 2035.
+Refuse vehicles are expected to be replaced by all-electric vehicles starting in 2040 based upon price and availability.
+This constitutes a non-binding, staggered approach that can be altered as needed by the township.

-Research on electric vehicles and equipment, including available technology and financial assistance, during the municipal procurement process is central to the inclusion of hybrid and electric-only vehicles and equipment in the township fleet.
-In addition, we recommend that Springfield Township take steps to encourage an increase of private EV purchase, such as promoting outreach and creating policies, to enable community-wide adoption of EVs.
+During the municipal procurement process, research on EVs and equipment, including available technology and financial assistance, is critical to the inclusion of hybrid and electric-only vehicles and equipment in the township fleet.
+In addition, we recommend that Springfield Township take steps to encourage an increase of private residential and commercial EV purchase, such as promoting outreach and creating policies, to enable community-wide adoption of EVs.
 In developing policy, there should be an overarching goal of making Springfield communities more walkable and bikeable, therefore, more sustainable and healthy.
 A walkable neighborhood is one in which residents are able to accomplish many of their daily activities without a car.

 In November 2020, the Township Board of Commissioners made the decision to buy two hybrid police patrol vehicles for 2021, thus initiating the path to a clean municipal fleet.
 The first of these hybrid vehicles was patrolling the streets of Springfield in June 2021.
-The transition has begun!
+As of the end of 2022, four hybrid police cruisers were in use.
+Three additional hybrid vehicles are currently planned for 2023.